Water Lily, Lily Pad

 Description

 Deer sometimes eat the leaves of yellow water lilies, but most often ducks eat the seeds and rodents such as muskrats and nutria eat the roots.
 The large leaves of lilies offer shelter for largemouth bass and sunfish.
 Lilies are popular ornamental plants for water gardens but are highly invasive.
-The thick stems and extremely long root systems make cutting or hand-pulling nearly impossible.
-Spraying the large leaves with an aquatic herbicide allows for the product to dry on the leaves and then absorb into the root system.

 Location

-Water lilies grow across the United States.
+Water lilies can be found across the United States.

 Propagation